 10. When your laptop fails, there is no battery juice and you nervously reach for the remote to find out what and whom the rest of the world is being entertained by.
 You cry over Syria, raise eyebrows over Miley Cyrus at the VMAs and then think, pah, so what, and you wonder at how you ever lived without your startup business.
 As it's the most fun you could ever imagine having. it is a risk but you don't care and you know you will die smiling, regardless of the outcome.
 And hence you smile cheerily away.

 Yasmin C x

-Oh and if you wanted to check out why I am a entrepreneur with no time for summer holiday, men or family or friends here is why
+Oh and if you wanted to check out why I am a entrepreneur with no time for cooking, here is why